marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">Applying different transformations to the key and query spaces gives us asymmetric pulling forces.</div>
 </div>

 Let's now apply this to our running example of how "apple" gets pulled in the phrase "I ate a banana and an apple".
 We want to compute the dot product between the query version of "apple" (it is pulled) and the key versions of all vectors (they pull).
-We will denote queries by $q$ and keys by $k$ and the matrices used to compute them as $W_q$ and $W_k$ respectively.
+We will denote queries by $q$ and keys by $k$ and the matrices used to compute them as $W_Q$ and $W_K$ respectively.

+-> Change to capital subscript.

 <div class="body-image">
     <video src="attention-key-query-dp.mp4"></video>